How to Create the Ultimate Study friendly Bedroom for Teens

 - Bed with Desk & Storage

 A bed that offers up study space and storage space makes for a fabulous teen bed combo.
-As seen here with the Julian Bowen Aurora High Sleeper, your teen will have oodles of shelving space to store their books and pop up their fav Polaroid prints of memorable moments.
+As seen below with the Ava High Sleeper Bed with Desk and Wardrobe, your teen will have oodles of shelving space to store their books and pop up their fav Polaroid prints of memorable moments.

 - Desk to Bed

 The ultimate desk bed surely must be a bed that itself converts into a desk!
 With a lift and a clip the ingenious Denver 2 in 1 Desk & Day Bed in White swiftly transforms from teen day bed to a practical large desk.
 Granted they will have to clear their desk before they can jump back into bed, but at least it will teach them to tidy up!